Open topic with navigation

 Settings on this page are not used for pre-build or post-build events.

-For more information on setting environment variables, see Environment variables and Visual Studio development, and for information on setting environment variables that are available to multiple projects at development/build time, see Common Properties page, Project Designer.
+For more information on setting environment variables, see Environment variables and Visual Studio development, and for information on setting environment variables that are available to multiple projects at development/build time, see Common Properties page of Visual Studio project properties.

 With a traditional Synergy project, settings on this page are used to populate the Synergy tab of the Reference Manager dialog.
 See Referencing ELBs and OLBs for information.

-To access this page, select a project node in Solution Explorer, and then select Project > Properties.
-In Project Designer, select the Environment Variables tab.
+To access this page, select a project node in Solution Explorer, select Project > Properties from the Visual Studio menu, and then select the Environment Variables tab.

 The Project Environment Variables grid has the following columns: